-While I have your attention, let me briefly explain what the main “theme” will initially be in Finance 4335 (up to the first midterm exam, which is scheduled for Thursday, February 15).
-Starting on Thursday, we will begin our “dive” into decision theory.
+While I have your attention, let me briefly explain what the main “theme” will initially be in Finance 4335 (up to the first midterm exam, which is scheduled for Thursday, September 27).
+Starting on Tuesday, September 4, we will begin our discussion of decision theory.
 Decision theory addresses decision making under risk and uncertainty, and not surprisingly, risk management lies at the very heart of decision theory.
-Initially, we’ll focus our attention upon variance as our risk measure.
-Most basic finance models (e.g., portfolio theory and the capital asset pricing model, or CAPM) implicitly or explicitly assume that risk = variance.
+Initially, we’ll focus attention on variance as our risk measure.
+Most basic finance models (e.g., portfolio theory, the capital asset pricing model (CAPM), and option pricing theory) implicitly or explicitly assume that risk = variance.
 We’ll learn that while this is not necessarily an unreasonable assumption, circumstances can arise where it is not an appropriate assumption.
 Furthermore, since individuals and firms are typically exposed to multiple sources of risk, we need to take into consideration the portfolio effects of risk.
-To the extent to which risks are not perfectly positively correlated, this implies that risks often “manage” themselves by canceling each other out.
+To the extent that risks are not perfectly positively correlated, this implies that risks often “manage” themselves by canceling each other out.
 Thus the risk of a portfolio is typically less than the sum of the individual risks which comprise the portfolio.

-After the first midterm, we’ll move on to other topics including demand for insurance, asymmetric information, portfolio theory, capital market theory, option pricing theory, and corporate risk management.
+After the first midterm, the remainder of the semester will be devoted to various other risk management topics, including the demand for insurance, asymmetric information, portfolio theory, capital market theory, option pricing theory, and corporate risk management.